· By Dr. Kaushal M. Kulkarni, M.D.

 Other short-term effects screens can have on the eyes include headaches, migraines, blurred vision, and eye fatigue.
 Together with eye strain and dry eye, these symptoms have come to be known collectively as computer vision syndrome (CVS).

-If you already have an existing eye condition, staring at screens for long periods of time can make it worse.
-In addition to the dryness and irritation mentioned above, extended screen time can lead to an increased risk of developing eye conditions like:
+If you already have an existing eye condition like dry eye, staring at screens for long periods of time can make it worse.

 3 Easy Ways To Prevent Screen-Related Eye Damage